As a running coach, I can tell you this—pacing is everything when it comes to running a strong race.

 What are Negative Splits?

-Negative splits are a race strategy where the goal is to gradually run faster as you advance in the race.
+Negative splits are a race strategy in which the goal is to gradually run faster as you progress.

 If you train for it and can make it happen, negative splits are the ideal way to race.

-However, most runners find it difficult to achieve this goal as they sprint off the starting line pumping with adrenaline and excitement, and end up starting out too fast, which makes it impossible to speed up at the end.
+However, most runners struggle to achieve this goal because they sprint off the starting line, fueled by adrenaline and excitement, only to start too fast, making it impossible to speed up at the end.

-An incredible example of a negative split success is Eliud Kipchoge’s record-breaking Berlin marathon distance win in 2018.
+An incredible example of a negative-split success is Eliud Kipchoge’s record-breaking Berlin Marathon win in 2018.
 He ran the first half of the marathon in 1:01:06 and the second half in 1:00:34, shaving 72 seconds off.

 How to Run Negative Splits

-Running negative splits is not only physical but also has a psychological aspect to its success.
+Running negative splits is not only physically demanding but also has a significant psychological aspect to its success.
 It takes a lot of patience, a strong mind, and plenty of training.

-Most of us tend to start off a race too strong, whether due to the adrenaline of the race environment or trying to keep up with others around us who are running at a faster pace.
+Most of us tend to start a race too hard, whether due to the adrenaline of the race environment or the pressure to keep up with others running faster.

 When racing, stay focused on sticking to your practiced paces and race strategy.
 Don’t let yourself get pulled along with people running around you.